-64. CULTURAL COMPETENCY
+63. CULTURAL COMPETENCY

-The Contractor shall participate in AHCCCS' efforts to promote, and shall implement a program that promotes, the delivery of services in a culturally competent manner to all members, including those with Limited English Proficiency and diverse cultural and ethnic backgrounds, disabilities, and regardless of gender, sexual orientation or gender identity and meets the requirements of ACOM Policy 405 [42 CFR 457.1230(a), 42 CFR 438.206(c)(2)].
+The Contractor shall participate in AHCCCS' efforts to promote, and shall implement a program that promotes, the delivery of services in a culturally competent manner to all members, including those with Limited English Proficiency and diverse cultural and ethnic backgrounds, disabilities, and regardless of gender, sexual orientation or gender identity and meets the requirements of ACOM Policy 405 [42 CFR 438.206(c)(2)].

-The Contractor shall develop and implement a Cultural Competency Plan which meets the requirement of ACOM Policy 405.
-An annual assessment of the effectiveness of the plan, along with any modifications to the Cultural Competency Plan, must be submitted as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall develop and implement a Cultural Competency Plan which meets the requirements of ACOM Policy 405.
+An annual assessment of the effectiveness of the Cultural

+Competency Plan, along with any modifications to the Plan, must be submitted as specified in Section F, Attachment F3, Contractor Chart of Deliverables.

-65. CORPORATE COMPLIANCE
+64. CORPORATE COMPLIANCE

-Corporate Compliance Program: The requirements of 42 CFR 457.1285 and 42 CFR 438.608 are imposed on the Contractor and the Contractor shall ensure compliance with the provisions.
-The Contractor must have a mandatory Corporate Compliance Program that is designed to guard against fraud abuse and is supported by other administrative procedures including a Corporate Compliance Plan.
+Corporate Compliance Program: The requirements of 42 CFR 438.608 are imposed on the Contractor and the Contractor shall ensure compliance with those provisions.
+The Contractor must have a mandatory Corporate Compliance Program that is designed to guard against fraud and abuse and is supported by other administrative procedures including a Corporate Compliance Plan.

-The Contractor shall appoint a Corporate Compliance Officer in accordance with Section D, Paragraph 23, Staffing Requirements.
+The Contractor shall appoint a Corporate Compliance Officer in accordance with Section D, Paragraph 26, Staffing Requirements.
 The Contractor's written Corporate Compliance Plan must adhere to Contract and ACOM Policy 103, and must be submitted to AHCCCS/OIG as specified in Section F, Attachment F3, Contractor Chart of Deliverables.

 The Corporate Compliance Program shall be designed to prevent, detect, and report fraud, waste, or abuse.
-The Corporate Compliance Program must include:
+The compliance program must include: